OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic3d_io.md

 ```

 ### Z Slice Access Mode
-Indiviudal Z slices can be accessed by vol.zslice[200] or a series of crossline slices can be accessed by vol.xline[200:220:10]:
+Indiviudal Z slices can be accessed by vol.zslice[zslice_number] or a series of Z slices can be accessed by vol.zslice[start_zslice:stop_zslice:step_zslice]:

 ```python
 zsl = vol.as_xarray(*vol.zslice[200])